saramorillon/RPG-Maker-MV-Achievements/README.md

 __steps__

-Steps to unlock the achievement (optional).
+Needed steps to unlock the achievement (optional).
 If set, id will use a variable instead of a switch.

 __lockedSteps__

-Text displayed instead of steps for locked achievements (optional).
+Text hiding the number of steps needed to unlock the achievement (optional).

 __lockedColor__